 By knowing your essay scores and MBE percentile rankings for each topic, you'll get an idea of where you struggled and what subjects need the most attention.
 Without taking the time to dive into your score sheet, it’s likely you’ll make the same mistakes when you retake the exam.
 If you’ve learned that your writing needs improvement, for example, this should be your main focus—but don’t ignore other sections of the exam!
 You can still improve your score on every section, so ensure you employ a balanced approach when preparing to sit for the exam again.

-The following video is John Pieper’s discussion of the July 2019 Uniform Bar Exam and how to prepare to re-take the exam in February 2020:
+The following video is Pieper’s discussion of the February 2020 Uniform Bar Exam and how to prepare to re-take the exam in September 2020:

 What is a Passing Score?